Altinity/terraform-aws-eks-clickhouse/docs/autoscaler.md

-# Kubernetes Autoscaler
+# Kubernetes Cluster Autoscaler

-> 💡 TLDR; This setup ensures that the Cluster Autoscaler in Kubernetes has the necessary permissions and configuration to manage node scaling within an AWS EKS cluster.
-The autoscaler will monitor the load and resource requirements of the pods and adjust the number of nodes in the cluster accordingly.
+> 💡 TLDR; This setup configures the Cluster Autoscaler to dynamically manage the number of nodes in an AWS EKS cluster based on workload demands, ensuring optimal resource utilization and cost-efficiency.

->
-This Terraform module sets up the Cluster Autoscaler for an AWS EKS cluster.
-The Cluster Autoscaler automatically adjusts the number of nodes in your Kubernetes cluster when pods fail to launch due to insufficient resources or when nodes are underutilized and their workloads can be moved elsewhere.
-Here's a breakdown of the key components:
+This Terraform module leverages the `[aws-ia/eks-blueprints-addons/aws](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addon/aws/latest)` to set up the Cluster Autoscaler for an AWS EKS cluster.
+The setup includes necessary IAM roles and policies, along with Helm for deployment, ensuring that the autoscaler can adjust the number of nodes efficiently.
+Below is a breakdown of the key components:

 ### IAM Policy for Cluster Autoscaler
 - `aws_iam_policy.cluster_autoscaler`: creates an IAM policy with permissions necessary for the Cluster Autoscaler to interact with AWS services, particularly the Auto Scaling groups and EC2 instances.